THEKEY Price Down 3% Over Last Week (TKY)

-THEKEY (CURRENCY:TKY) traded 1.5% higher against the dollar during the twenty-four hour period ending at 19:00 PM E.T. on March 27th.
-Over the last seven days, THEKEY has traded 3% lower against the dollar.
-THEKEY has a market capitalization of $1.28 million and $5,191.00 worth of THEKEY was traded on exchanges in the last 24 hours.
-One THEKEY token can now be purchased for about $0.0002 or 0.00000003 BTC on popular exchanges including LATOKEN, Coinrail, Switcheo Network and Bit-Z.
+THEKEY (CURRENCY:TKY) traded 1.5% higher against the US dollar during the 1-day period ending at 18:00 PM E.T. on March 28th.
+One THEKEY token can currently be bought for about $0.0002 or 0.00000003 BTC on popular exchanges including HitBTC, Coinrail, Bit-Z and LBank.
+In the last seven days, THEKEY has traded down 3% against the US dollar.
+THEKEY has a market capitalization of $1.28 million and approximately $5,191.00 worth of THEKEY was traded on exchanges in the last day.

 - Uniform Fiscal Object (UFO) traded flat against the dollar and now trades at $0.0001 or 0.00000002 BTC.